Friedrich Gorenstein

-Friedrich Gorenstein (Фридрих Наумович Горенштейн, tr.
-Fridrikh Naumovich Gorenshteyn; 18 March 1932 - 2 March 2002) was a Soviet and German Russian-language author and screenwriter of Ukrainian Jewish decent.
+Friedrich Gorenstein (Фридрих Наумович Горенштейн; 18 March 1932 - 2 March 2002) was a Soviet and German Russian-language author and screenwriter of Ukrainian Jewish decent.
 His works primarily deal with Stalinism, antisemitism, and the philosophical-religious view of a peaceful coexistence between Jews and Christians.

 Biography

 Gorenstein was born in a family of Ukrainian Jews: his father, Naum Isaevich Gorenstein (1902—1937), was a professor of political economy.
 His mother, Enna Abramovna Prilutskaya, was an educator.
 During the Stalinist repressions, his father was arrested in 1935 and sent to GULAG.
 He was shot in 1937 after trying to escape.
 After the arrest of his father, his mother changed Friedrich’s name to (Felix Prilutsky).
 He later regained his original name.
 His mother was the director of a home for juvenile offenders in Berdichev, Ukraine.
 During the Nazi invasion of 1941, he and his mother were evacuated to Orenburg in the Urals.
 His mother died of tuberculosis in 1943 in Orenburg.
 Friedrich was placed in an orphanage.
 After the war, he was raised by his aunts, Zloty and Rachel, in Berdichev.

 Following World War II, Gorenstein struggled as an unskilled worker, until Nikita Khrushchev's De-Stalinization allowed him to return to Kiev.
 He studied mining in Dnipropetrovsk in the 1950s and worked as a miner and mining engineer in the Ural Mountains and Ukraine.

 Gorenstein moved to Moscow in 1962 to complete his scenarist course at the State Film University.
 He began writing screenplays to support himself.
 Most of his adaptions were censored, but he managed to finish his works, including writing the script for the 1972 science fiction film Solaris, directed by Andrei Tarkovsky.
 He also wrote books, but none were published except "Дом с башенкой" (The House with the Tower; 1964).

 In 1977 Gorenstein released his works through foreign emigration presses to bypass censorship.
 That and his membership in the forbidden writers union and Almanach Metropol by Vasily Aksyonov got him in trouble with the Soviet government.
 He received a scholarship from the German Academic Exchange Service and emigrated to West Berlin in 1979, working there as a writer until his death in 2002.
 His novel Place was nominated for the 1992 Russian Booker Prize.

 In 1995 he was a member of the jury at the 19th Moscow International Film Festival.